Ep. 16 – Concerns with Roman Catholicism

 Doctrines within the Roman Catholic Church have sparked numerous conversations through the centuries, which are still very much alive today.
 Can devout Roman Catholics be genuine Christians?
 That is the type of question John Piper fielded from a listener on Desiring God.

-On this episode, we are taking a look at an interview with John Piper on Desiring God, titled, “Can a Devout Roman Catholic Be Genuinely Born Again?,” and discussing important concerns with Roman Catholicism.
-Let’s seek the truth together.
+On this episode, we looked at an interview by Desiring God with John Piper, titled, “Can a Devout Roman Catholic Be Genuinely Born Again?“

 Quotes From John Piper’s Interview